giantswarm/docs/src/content/getting-started/operations/autoscaling/vertical-pod-autoscaler/index.md

 - make sure your container has enough resources to work (`requests` management)
 - make sure your container fits on your nodes (`limits` management)

-When a container uses too much resources, keep in mind that [VPA sets the container's requests](#vpa-sets-the-containers-requests) and that `limits` are set proportionally, keeping the original requests/limits ratio.
+When a container uses too much resources, keep in mind that [VPA sets the container's requests](#vpa-sets-the-containers-requests) and `limits` proportionally, keeping the original requests/limits ratio.

 When setting `maxAllowed` (max allowed requests) values:
 - make sure that the requests won't go over the node's resources, which would make the container unschedulable.